Clarity Engine

 ## Artifacts

-Both Exploratory Mode and Default Mode produce rich, interactive outputs called [Artifacts](/using-zenlytic/artifacts.md): apps, documents, spreadsheets, presentations, charts, and more.
-When Zoë's analysis goes beyond a single table or chart — merging results from multiple queries, applying external assumptions, building custom visualizations, or running statistical analysis like clustering, correlation, regression, or forecasting — the result is delivered as an Artifact you can save, share, refresh on a schedule, and publish.
+Outputs produced through the Clarity Engine are delivered as [Artifacts](/using-zenlytic/artifacts.md) — rich, interactive results including apps, documents, spreadsheets, presentations, charts, and more.
+When Zoë's answer goes beyond a single table or chart — merging results from multiple queries, applying external assumptions, building custom visualizations, or running statistical analysis like clustering, correlation, regression, or forecasting — the result is delivered as an Artifact you can save, share, refresh on a schedule, and publish.

 See [Artifacts](/using-zenlytic/artifacts.md) for the full feature set: saving and organizing artifacts, update history and versioning, auto refresh, scheduled delivery to email or Slack, sharing and permissions, and web publishing.